2008 United States House of Representatives elections in Virginia: District 1

+Predictions

 District 2

 The District includes Virginia's two largest cities--Norfolk and Virginia Beach, and the Virginia portion of the Eastern Shore.
 Republican incumbent Thelma Drake lost to Democratic nominee Glenn Nye, a graduate of the School of Foreign Service at Georgetown University in Washington, D.C., who served as a diplomat in Eastern Europe, Kosovo and Macedonia, Singapore, Afghanistan, the West Bank, Gaza and Iraq.

 In 2006, Drake survived a bid from Democrat Phil Kellam by only 51.27% to 48.45%.
 In 2004, Drake received 55% of the vote in this Virginia Beach-based district, which was won by George W. Bush with 57% to 42% for John Kerry in 2004.
 But in 2005 Democratic Governor Tim Kaine won the district by 50% to 47%.
 In 2006, Drake may have been hurt by the downfall of Republican U.S. Senator George Allen, who narrowly lost to Democrat Jim Webb, an ex-Republican and former Navy Secretary under Ronald Reagan.
 (Allen carried the district 51%–48%.)

-Analysts: CQ Politics rated the seat "Leans Republican".
-The Cook Political Report rated it "Republican Toss Up".
-The Rothenberg Political Report rated it as "Toss-Up/Tilt Republican".
-The Democratic Congressional Campaign Committee considered Drake a "targeted Republican".